werf/werf/docs/pages_en/reference/deploy_annotations.md

 `werf.io/weight: "10"` \
 `werf.io/weight: "-10"`

-Can be a positive number, negative number, or a zero.
-Value passed as a string.
-If not specified, then `weight` is set to 0.
-Works only for non-hook resources.
-For Hooks use `helm.sh/hook-weight`, which works almost the same.
+- Can be a positive number, a negative number, or a zero.
+- Value is passed as a string.
+If omitted, the `weight` is set to 0 by default.
+- Works for non-Hook resources only.
+For Hooks, use `helm.sh/hook-weight`, which works almost the same.

-Sets resource weight, which defines order of resources deployment.
-Resources grouped by their weight, then groups deployed sequentially, from groups with the lowest weight to the highest.
-Next batch of resources won't be deployed until previous group is deployed successfully.
+This parameter sets the weight of the resources, defining the order in which they are deployed.
+First, werf groups resources according to their weight and then sequentially deploys them, starting with the group with the lowest weight.
+In this case, werf will not proceed to deploy the next batch of resources until the previous group has been successfully deployed.

 More info: [deployment order]({{ "/advanced/helm/deploy_process/deployment_order.html" | true_relative_url }})